The Full Roadmap: Where You Are and What Comes Next

 The phase outcome: active participation in at least one community economic institution.
 Financial capital deployed toward community development.
 Professional expertise contributing to institutional governance.
 Mentoring relationships established with families in earlier phases.
 Community economic self-sufficiency metrics improving through collective effort.

 Fifteen articles cover this phase.
-Begin with Ummah Economics: Building an Islamic Economic Ecosystem.
+Begin with What Muslim Community Economics Actually Means.

 The Four Tools